bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-create-alert-channels.md

 2. Create an incoming webhook for the chat channel:

-   - Click on ellipsis menu icon-> Workspace -> Integrations -> New (on the right top corner). or at https://chat.developer.gov.bc.ca/admin/integrations -> New
+   - In the left navigation pane of Rocketchat, click on the ellipsis menu icon-> Workspace -> Integrations -> New (on the right top corner). or at https://chat.developer.gov.bc.ca/admin/integrations -> New
    - Name the webhook in the format of `sysdig-alert-webhook-<APP_TEAM_NAME>`.

    This is how the webhook should look: